• Skip to primary navigation

 Step 4 - Dip In Jelly

-Prepare the jelly and place into the fridge for 1-2 hours or until thickened but not set (see my tips below).
+Prepare the jelly and place into the fridge for 1-2 hours or until thickened but not completely set (see my tips below).

 Using a slotted spoon, dip each of the cakes into the thickened jelly and allow any excess to drip off.